 When a new version of ownCloud gets released, you should update your instance.
-To do so, follow these simple steps.
+To do so, follow these simple steps:

-1. Go to your docker directory where your .yaml or .env file exists.

-2. Put ownCloud into maintenance mode.
-You can do so using the following command:
+- 1. Go to your docker directory where your .yaml and .env files exist. - 2.
+Put ownCloud into maintenance mode with the following command:

+'''

-sudo docker-compose exec owncloud occ maintenance:mode --on
+docker-compose exec owncloud occ maintenance:mode --on

+'''